Updated December 14, 2020

 The Tragedy of the Six Marys – Sun Myung Moon is the real Satan!!

-The translation of this chapter from the Japanese has not yet been checked.
-Up to half of the text will be missing.
-The Japanese can be found here.
+The translation of this chapter from the Japanese has not yet been re-done.
+About half of the content is missing.
+The Japanese can be found HERE.
+Korean text HERE.

 I had been in charge of railway security in Haeju, Hwanghae-do, North Korea since May 1947 as a company commander of the first squadron in the second brigade, which was a part of the Department of the Interior.
 I was promoted to battalion commander of the same brigade on December 1st in the same year, and moved to a bigger base in Sariwon.
 I graduated from a technical college in Sinkyung, Manchuria (now part of China), majoring in civil engineering during the Japanese occupation of Korea.
 Therefore, I was a promising member of the elite in North Korea due to my career in the Japanese military.

 On May 7th, after I started my job there, a strange, minor incident happened.
 A company commander of the second squadron named Hue Jung was arrested because he was being bribed by local vendors in Hwanghae-do, and participating in the black market that sold North Korean goods, such as female hair, to South Korea.
 He was sentenced to ten years in prison and, as his superior, I was also sentenced to three years in prison.
 I was imprisoned in Pyongyang first and then moved to a special laborer prison in Heungnam.
 It happened when I was 35, on February 2, 1949.

 When we were transferred to the center, we were tied in pairs just like cattle, for fear of our running away, and put onto a train.
 After a journey of about 24 hours without any food or water, we finally arrived at a large area like a school playground at around 4 am.
 We were guarded with tight security by many prison guards and police.
 It was the notorious Heungnam Special Laborer Detention Center.
 It was a labor camp that was known to stop a baby crying.